 This recipe is a modified version of the Tartine bread recipe that Chad Robertson shares in his books Tartine Bread and Tartine No. 3.
 In my time as a home baker, I've gone back to Chad's master recipe and the variations in these books again and again.
 It makes a very wet dough, which might feel unfamiliar to you at first, but it's actually quite easy to work with.
 The tradeoff to the extra moisture is a really gorgeous crust and a chewy, well-developed crumb.

-I've made a few changes to the original recipe, which I feel makes the recipe a little more approachable for us home bakers.
+I've made a few changes to the original recipe, which I feel make the recipe a little more approachable for us home bakers.
 Chad's recipes make two enormous rounds of bread, so I've scaled back this recipe to more human-sized loaves.
 I also modified the amount of leaven created so the full amount is used in the bread (Chad's original recipe has you discard a portion, which always just seemed wasteful to me).
 If you've made the Tartine bread recipe before, you'll notice a few other modifications here and there.

 I also want to encourage you to use this recipe as a jumping-off point.
 I made it with straight all-purpose or bread flour here, but you can swap in some whole-wheat flour or other whole-grain flour without needing to adjust the recipe.
 You can also add things like nuts or dried fruit, or experiment with folding in some cooked grains, like quinoa or steel-cut oats.